pixelpicosean/lesser-panda/README.md

 - Fixed game loop with customizable `FPS` and `frame skips`.
 - Fast and powerful physics solution.
 - Multiple collision detection solution: a fast AABB based engine and a powerful SAT engine that support polygon and detailed overlapping information.
+- Multiply broad phase solution: "Simple" for collision less games and "SpatialHash" for collision heavy ones.
 - ECS(Entity Component System) like sub-systems.
 - Automatically choose the best resolution based on configs.
 - Tag is supported by sub-systems.